gabewillen/emerson_thermostat/README.md

 enter value: 74
 ```

-After a command is entered that results in a statemachine transition the transition traversal and entry and exit
+After a command is entered that results in a transition.
+The transition traversal along state with entry and exit
 actions will be written to the console.

 ```